abdulwaheed76/practices/README.md

 1. 1 hour: JS: Javascript interactivity
       1. {hours} : {Item} // core
       1. {hours} : {Item} // Integration tests

+#### What happenes if estimates do not match outcome
+Your job performance score will be affected.

 # You
 ## Who are our favourites?
 Top qualities?